CHENGY12/PLOT/plot-coop/README.md

 ### Results

-Same as CoOp, You can find the results from `output/` whose structure is
+Same as CoOp, you can find the results from `output/` whose structure is

 ```
 output